 Cardiopulmonary Resuscitation (CPR): Everything You Need to Know

-• Cardiopulmonary resuscitation (CPR) is a life-saving technique used when a person's breathing or heartbeat has stopped due to various reasons such as drowning, choking, or drug overdose.
+• Cardiopulmonary Resuscitation (CPR) is a life-saving technique used when someone's breathing and heartbeat have stopped.

-• The process involves chest compressions and rescue breaths to circulate oxygenated blood to vital organs like the brain and heart.
+• CPR involves chest compressions and rescue breaths to maintain blood flow to vital organs until medical help arrives.

-• Preparation for performing CPR includes taking a course, getting certified, practicing regularly, and keeping a reference guide handy.
+• Preparations for CPR include taking a course, getting certified, practicing regularly, keeping a reference guide, and staying calm.

 • After CPR, the individual will need medical treatment for the cause of their cardiac arrest and may require time to recover.